Retroperitoneal Lymph Node Dissection (RPLND)

 Other possible risks after surgery may include:

 Because RPLND is performed close to many nearby complex nerves, there is a chance of nerve injury during the procedure.
-Some of these nearby nerves affect how sperm is released through ejaculation during orgasm.
-In some cases after nerve injury, ejaculate may go back into the bladder instead of being released through the urethra from the penis.
-This is called retrograde ejaculation, or dry ejaculate, and it is not harmful but affects fertility.
-In laparoscopic RPLND, the chance of retrograde ejaculation as a complication is low.
+Some of these nearby nerves affect how sperm is released through an ejaculation during orgasm.
+In some cases after nerve injury, ejaculate may not be released through the urethra from the penis.
+This is called retrograde ejaculation, or dry ejaculate, and it’s not harmful but affects fertility.

 Sperm Banking

 Sperm banking involves providing semen samples through ejaculation or — if a person is not able to ejaculate — a procedure to collect semen or sperm samples.
 These samples are tested for sperm count and other characteristics and then frozen for future use.
-Keep in mind that sperm banking might not be an option for people with very fast-growing cancers, and it may be costly, averaging about $1,500 to $2,500 for three years.
+Keep in mind that sperm banking may be costly, averaging about $1,500 to $2,500 for three years.

 https://www.cancer.org/cancer/managing-cancer/side-effects/fertility-and-sexual-side-effects/fertility-and-men-with-cancer/preserving-fertility-in-men.html